DEFAULTNAME01/Cyusb3.0_dualTMC_sdk/README.md

 ## Description

-This project is designed for AAA stereo cameras equipped with non-global shutter sensors.
+This project is designed for Dual-Tianmouc Stereo Camera equipped with non-global shutter sensors (TMc v1.0).
 It utilizes internal clock logic to trigger image acquisition and implements frame packaging technology for robust and efficient data handling on the host side.****
 ># Tianmouc SDK miniomum version